"Of all the contrivances for cheating the laboring classes

 UPDATE: The government thinks they own our money.
 George Reisman explains it is otherwise.

-Labels: Bernard Hickey, Economics, Gold Standard, Inflation, Price 'Stability', Reserve Bank
+Labels: Bernard Hickey, Business Cycle, Economics, Fractional Reserve Banking, Gold Standard, Inflation, Price 'Stability', Reserve Bank